isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

  In 2006, The Cathay reopened with as a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^14]

-The Cathay Cinema ceased operations on 27 June 2022.
-The last movie to be screened was *Top Gun: Maverick*.[^15]
+Cathay Cineplex’s last day of operations was 26 June 2022.
+The last show to be screened was *Top Gun: Maverick*at 9pm.
+The space used by the cineplex will be occupied by a pop-up run by The Projector from August and will be named Projector X:Picturehouse.
+It will be used for films and live performances.[^15]

 #### **NOTES**